Globalizations for partial (co)actions on coalgebras: Partial actions on coalgebras

-Before to continue, we would like to observe some facts that can be derived from these conditions given above.

-\begin{obs} The first condition of \autoref{gmc} says that we can induce a structure of partial module coalgebra on $\theta(C)$.
+\begin{obs} The first condition of Definition \ref{gmc} says that we can induce a structure of partial module coalgebra on $\theta(C)$.
 The second one says that this induced partial action on $\theta(C)$ is equivalent to the partial action on $C$.
-The last one says that do not exists any submodule coalgebra of $D$ containing $\theta(C)$. \end{obs}
+The last one says that does not exists any submodule coalgebra of $D$ containing $\theta(C)$. \end{obs}

-The concept of globalization above defined was thought as a dual notion of the globalization defined by Alves and Batista in \cite{AB2}.
-Thus, it would be interesting to explore a little more their relations, if any.
-This is what we study in the sequel.